 After progressing through the Leicester youth system, Heskey made his first team debut for the club aged 17 in a Premier League game against QPR in March 1995, whilst still a trainee.
 It would hardly be a happy time though, as the club were relegated at the end of the term, and his first professional contract was signed with a Championship club, rather than a Premier League one.
 The following season though, he would appear 30 times in the league and helped Leicester achieve promotion back to the top-tier via the play-offs.

-The following term would be a major breakthrough for the tyro forward, despite his goalscoring record hardly increasing to just ten in 35 league encounters.
+The following term would be a major breakthrough, despite his goalscoring record hardly increasing to just 10 in 35 league encounters.
 A triumph in the League Cup Final brought his first major medal, a feat repeated in his final season with the club.
 His overall display and ability to lead the line for the Foxes saw him finish second to David Beckham in the PFA Young Player of the Year award.
 It’s often said that the recognition by your peers is the sincerest of acclaim.
 Heskey clearly was considered to be a coming force among his fellow professionals.

 Any superficial view of his statistics over the next few seasons may suggest that Heskey was fortunate to retain his position in the team, but manager Martin O’Neill knew the oft unseen value of his player.
-A total of 27 goals across 114 games hardly speaks of a ‘fox in the box’ striker for those of the same appellation in the East Midlands, but his ability to occupy defenders and create for others was a boon for players such as Tony Cottee who flourished on the service provided, much as so many others would do in the future.
+A total of 27 goals across 114 games hardly speaks of a ‘fox in the box’ striker, but his ability to occupy defenders and create for others was a boon for players such as Tony Cottee who flourished on the service provided, much as so many others would do in the future.

 The early months of the new term would follow neatly in line.
 Both arriving in August, a Charity Shield triumph over traditional rivals Manchester United was followed by a 3-2 victory over Bayern Munich in the UEFA Super Cup.
 All of this meant that in the space of five ‘actively competitive’ months, Emile Heskey, a player who many had considered the epitome of a blunt instrument playing the position where the razor tip of a rapier is far more suitable, had played full parts in winning no less than five major finals.
 It was time to review the reasons for that ‘Bruno’ tag.